xNeonDBD/Testrig/README.md

 V2 Final keeps the straight IR array and general layout from V2, but corrects two problems discovered after building and testing V2: loose mounting and a chassis that didn't fit the printer.

-**Change 1 — Diagonal slots removed, replaced with fixed holes:**
+**Change 1 — All slots removed, replaced with fixed holes:**

-The diagonal slots used for general mounting in V2 were **removed and replaced with fixed-position circular holes** at defined spacing.
+Every slot used for mounting in V2 — including the IR sensor mounting slot — was **removed and replaced with fixed-position circular holes** at defined spacing.
+The chassis no longer has any adjustable mountings.

-The extra tolerance from slots turned out to cause more problems than it solved: mounting screws sat loose inside the slots instead of clamping tightly, letting the PCB and brackets shift slightly under vibration or load from the motors.
-Fixed holes with accurate, pre-calculated spacing removed that play entirely, giving a tighter, more repeatable, more rigid assembly.
-The one exception is the **IR sensor mount**, which intentionally keeps its slot, since sensor position genuinely needs to be tunable during testing — that's a case where adjustability is a feature, not a workaround.
+The extra tolerance from slots turned out to cause more problems than it solved: mounting screws sat loose inside the slots instead of clamping tightly, letting the PCB, sensor array, and brackets shift slightly under vibration or load from the motors.
+Fixed holes with accurate, pre-calculated spacing removed that play entirely, giving a tighter, more repeatable, more rigid assembly across every mounting point on the chassis.

 **Change 2 — Overall chassis width reduced:**